Why are pre-grazing and post-grazing targets important?

 Want to print it and share this with your employees?

 No problem.
 There’s a download button right below.

 You can also change your pre-grazing and post-grazing targets based on your needs.
 For instance, in winter, you might be pushing a higher per-grazing mark, say around 3,300 kg DM/ ha.

 And then, in spring, when your growth rates are faster, you might want to bring down your pre-grazing targets around to even 2,800 kg DM/ ha because your pastures recover quicker, and you’re trying to limit reproductive growth.

 Because Pasture.io gives you your pasture growth rates every day, you can use this to adjust your pre-grazing and post-grazing targets based on your needs.

 This precision management will help you make effective grazing decisions that improve your pasture yields and production.
 Showing (or demonstrating) how we help our farmers earn a 40X return on their investment with us.

 Want to learn more about how Pasture.io can help you earn more profits from your pastures?
-Schedule a call with us.
+Chat to Pasture.io today.